Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/api-keys.md

 The following guidance sets our Hornbill's recommendations for best practice when using API Keys with the Hornbill platform.

-### Always one user account for each API Key project
+### Use one account for each API Key function you deploy

-Because the Hornbill platform allows you to create multiple API keys associated with a single user account, its tempting to create one account and then create all of your API's on that account.
-While this works, its generally not a good idea for a number of reasons.
+The Hornbill platform allows you to create multiple API keys associated with a single user account.
+It is tempting to create one account and then create all of your API's on that account, or, create API keys for integrations and/or automation's under one of your normal user accounts, or even, just create your API keys on the 'admin' account.
+While this works, its generally not a good idea for a number of very good reasons.

-* The account you create would need a superset of all rights needed by all API keys/use cases.
+* The account you create would need a superset of all rights needed by all API keys/use cases (automatic in the case of the 'admin' account)
 * You would lose the ability to maintain a traceable audit trail of activity carried out in the context of a specific API key because on the Hornbill platform, audits and trace logging is tied into the user account objects.
 * Following the best-practice principle of minimal required rights/privileges is impossible to achieve when you are effectively sharing one account amongst multiple API key use cases/projects.